I Was Hit by a Car: Pedestrian Accidents 101

 There’s a common misconception that pedestrians always have the right of way, which means they can never be held responsible for a pedestrian car accident.
 However, that’s not true in all instances.

-There are exceptions where the pedestrian can be at fault for the accident such as:
+There are exceptions where the pedestrian can be at fault for the accident, such as:

 - Jaywalking or ignoring traffic signals

-- Walking along non-pedestrian prohibited locations like highways or bridges
+- Walking along non-pedestrian-prohibited locations like highways or bridges

 - Entering a street while intoxicated

-- Intentionally posing as an immediate hazard
+- Intentionally posing an immediate hazard

 What Is Comparative Negligence In a Pedestrian Accident?